-As well as recording my travels around various stadia, the general idea of this blog is to report on the availability (or not) of good ale and pescatarian food at or in the vicinity of grounds.
+As well as recording my travels around various stadia, the general idea of starting this blog was to report on the availability (or not) of good ale and pescatarian food at or in the vicinity of grounds.
 The lack of vegetarian fayre in particular often leads me to believe I must be the only veggie (or pesky even) in football, otherwise there’d surely be a national outcry.
 The beer situation is only marginally better, although I’d say that one in two grounds normally has at least a bottled British ale on offer.

 A bit about me – I went to my first match (at Filbert Street, Leicester) with my father in 1965 and followed Leicester for ten years.
 I always say they were ‘my dad’s team’ and when I got itchy feet (and a car) I started what I call my first tour of new grounds (1976/77), during which I went to the City Ground for the first time and got the Forest bug.
 They’ve been ‘my team’ ever since.

 My second new ground tour started in 1987 when working in the Black Country and I followed Wolves around the lower reaches, and apart from a couple of years watching Darlington home & away (for no other reason than I loved Feethams and met like-minded souls) it was Forest all the way.